telerik/reporting-docs/knowledge-base/system-drawing-common-is-not-supported-on-non-windows-platforms.md

 * .NET 6

-	Add file named `runtimeconfig.template.json` with the following content in the folder with the `.csproj` file:
+	Add a file named `runtimeconfig.template.json` with the following content in the folder with the `.csproj` file:

 	````JSON
 {